FearlessSolutions/pdp-ai-or-not/README.md

 If you don't have access to the Fearless AWS sandbox, contact Jacques Benter.

-If you don't have access to the S3 bucket, contact Pat Kelsh.

 If you have any questions at all, feel free to send a Slack message to Eric DiMeo or Nick Saccente!